 Deliverable Description Timing Responsibilities

-1 MTR Inception MTR team clarifies 2018/07/10 MTR team submits to
+1 MTR Inception MTR team clarifies No later than 2 MTR team submits to

-Report objectives and methods the Commissioning
+Report objectives and methods of weeks before the the Commissioning Unit

-of Midterm Review Unit and project
+Midterm Review MTR mission: and project

 management

 2 Presentation Initial Findings End of MTR MTR Team presents to

 mission: project management

-2018/08/08 and the
+and the Commissioning

-Commissioning Unit
+Unit

-3 Draft Final Report Full report (using 2018/08/25 Sent to the
+3 Draft Final Full report (using Within 3 weeks of Sent to the

-guidelines on content Commissioning Unit,
+Report guidelines on content the MTR mission: Commissioning Unit,

 outlined in Annex B) with reviewed by RTA,

 annexes Project Coordinating

 Unit, GEF OFP

-4 Final Report Revised report with 2018/09/12 Sent to the
+4 Final Report Revised report with audit Within 1 week of Sent to the

-audit trail detailing how Commissioning Unit
+trail detailing how all receiving UNDP Commissioning Unit

-all received comments
+received comments have comments on draft:

-have (and have not)
+(and have not) been

-been addressed in the
+addressed in the final

-final MTR report
+MTR report

-\The final MTR report must be in English.
+^{}The final MTR report must be in English.
 If applicable, the Commissioning Unit may choose to arrange for a translation of the report into a language more widely shared by national stakeholders.